Unionville Vineyards

-Unionville Vineyard is a winery in the Unionville section of East Amwell in Hunterdon County, New Jersey.
+Unionville Vineyard is a winery in the Unionville section of East Amwell in Hunterdon County, New Jersey, United States.
 Originally part of the largest peach orchard in the United States, the vineyard was first planted in 1988, and opened to the public in 1993.
 Unionville has 41 acres of grapes under cultivation, and produces 4,500 cases of wine per year.
 The winery is named for a former village near where the farm is located.

 Wines

 Unionville Vineyards specializes in the use of Burgundy, Rhône, and Alsatian grapes.
 Wine is produced from Chardonnay, Cabernet Franc, Cabernet Sauvignon, Chambourcin, Counoise, Gewürztraminer, Marsanne, Mourvèdre, Pinot Gris, Pinot Noir, Riesling, Roussanne, Syrah, and Viognier grapes.
 It is the only winery in New Jersey that grows and produces wine from Counoise, Marsanne, and Roussanne – vinifera grapes indigenous to the Rhone river valley of France.

 Unionville is best known for its single vineyard Chardonnay wines.
 At the 2010 International Wine and Spirit Competition, which included both blind tasting and laboratory analysis, Unionville's Chardonnay was the only wine from the United States to win a gold (best in class) medal.
 Likewise, their Chardonnay was the highest-scoring wine from New Jersey at the Judgment of Princeton, a wine tasting organized by the American Association of Wine Economists that compared in-state wines to premium French vintages.
 The winery is not located in one of New Jersey's three viticultural areas.